-The main purpose of this trip was to attend the Global Undergraduate Summit, an event for commended students from various academic areas - mine was the Visual Arts.
-But; no surprise, I also used the opportunity of being in Dublin to see the city.
+The purpose of this trip was to attend the Global Undergraduate Summit, an event for commended students from various academic areas – mine was the Visual Arts.
+But, no surprise, I also used the opportunity of being in Dublin to see the city.

-I arrived as the darkness fell, and before I got out of the airport, my watch shown that there's a number of status-yellow weather warnings in place.
+I arrived as the darkness fell, and before I got out of the airport, my watch showed that there were a number of status-yellow weather warnings in place.
 Indeed, heavy rain and strong winds weren't as inviting to commence my excursion of the city, so I went directly to my hostel.
-The rain was gone about an hour later, opening the chance to go for a for a walk.
+The rain was gone about an hour later, opening the chance to go for a walk.
 Curious to see what's the city like, that's what I did.

-The first thing I noticed were ruined umbrellas on every other corner.
+The first thing I noticed was ruined umbrellas on every other corner.
 Wind and umbrellas don't mix well.
-Getting deeper into Dublin was interesting.
-In many ways, it resembled the UK (architecture, weather, double deckers, driving on the same side, English...) yet, it felt surprisingly different.
-The atmosphere reminded me places like Amsterdam and New Orleans more than any city I visited in the UK.
+Getting deeper into Dublin was exciting.
+In many ways, it resembled the UK (architecture, weather, double-deckers, driving on the same side, English...) yet, it felt surprisingly different.
+The atmosphere reminded me of places like Amsterdam and New Orleans more than any city I visited in the UK.

-There's a river going through, buildings are mostly from bricks, but I think the main factor that contributed to this impression was the generous local attitude towards nightlife.
+There's a river going through, buildings are mostly from bricks, but I think the main factor contributing to this impression was the local generous attitude towards nightlife.

 The next day I planned to see some galleries.
 However, the first thing in the morning was to get on the top of the tallest smokestack of the old Jameson Distillery.

-The smokestack is from 1895, the time Jameson was at the peak of success.
-But then the Irish whiskey industry sustained many hits by the Prohibition, trade conflicts and the World Wars.
-Jameson merged with other brands, and moved production away from Dublin in 1971.
-The site then declined until the end of the 20th century, when the area got transformed into residential and office spaces, and Jameson opened its visitors centre here.
+The smokestack is from 1895, the time Jameson was at the peak of its success.
+But then, the Irish whiskey industry sustained many hits by the Prohibition, trade conflicts and the World Wars.
+Jameson merged with other brands and moved production away from Dublin in 1971.
+The site declined until the end of the 20th century when the area got transformed into residential and office spaces, and Jameson opened its visitors centre here.
 The smokestack then got two decks of an observation platform fitted on its top, accessible by a lift.
-But around 7 years later, the lift broke down, and nobody was keen to fix it.
-The deck then closed for many years - in fact, the Internet still says that it is not open.
-But as I do like industrial points of interests, I planned to visit the site regardless.
+But around seven years later, the lift broke down, and nobody was keen to fix it.
+The deck then closed for many years — in fact, the Internet still says that it is not open.
+But as I do like industrial points of interest, I planned to visit the site regardless.
 And surprise, they let me in.
 Only instead of a lift, I had to climb nearly 250 steps.
 I will sound like a broken record, but the luck is for the prepared.

-After this unplanned, but exciting morning stretch, I got down to business, as I headed to the Irish Modern Art Museum.
-It is located in a building of a former hospital/retirement house for soldiers from the 17th century.
+After this unplanned but exciting morning stretch, I got down to business as I headed to the Irish Modern Art Museum.
+It is located in a former hospital/retirement house for soldiers from the 17th century.

 Inside were four exhibitions.
-Whether it was a set of photos showcasing beauty in simple things that surround humans every day, or very sophisticated mirror ornaments, they were all enjoyable.
+Whether it was a set of photos showcasing beauty in simple things surrounding humans every day or sophisticated mirror ornaments, they were all enjoyable.

-Then I took a walk across the attached garden, which leads to a park that goes towards the Kilmainham Gaol.
+Then I took a walk across the attached garden, which leads to a park towards the Kilmainham Gaol.
 It is a former prison from 1796, now a museum.

-It is a place that played a role in the Irish nationalistic movements since it was built all the way until the Irish Free State was established in 1922.
-Many of leaders of the rebellions ended here, often being executed.
+It is a place that played a role in the Irish nationalistic movements since its construction until the Irish Free State got established in 1922.
+Many rebellions' leaders ended here, often being executed.
 Although far from cheerful, it was interesting to learn about local history.

-There are monuments reminding the struggles of gaining and maintaining the nationality across the whole city.
-Reading signs stating life losses related to the nation, I couldn't stop thinking about the idea of it, the need for identity and union, but also the dark side of the matter, when people are judged based on their passport rather than the merits they represent.
-It is so easy to slip from patriotism into extremes, and so it happened that since I started living on my own, the amount of negative experiences linked with nationalism outweighs its befits by a large margin.
+There are multiple monuments reminding the struggles of gaining and maintaining nationality across the whole city.
+Reading signs stating life losses related to the nation, I couldn't stop thinking about the idea of the need for identity and union, but also the dark side of the matter when people are judged based on their passport rather than the merits they represent.
+It is so easy to slip from patriotism into extremes, and so it happened that the amount of my negative experiences linked with nationalism outweighs the positive ones by a large margin.
 Concluding that I ain't going to solve this issue today, I moved on.

-I got purposely lost among the streets, where I got to talk with a few locals about the city.
-People I met were friendly, but strong Irish accent took an effort to get used to.
-Eventually I ended in the Trinity College, the oldest and the highest ranked university in Ireland.
+I got purposely lost among the streets, where I spoke with a few locals about the city.
+The people I met were friendly, but the strong Irish accent took an effort to get used to.
+Eventually, I ended in Trinity College, Ireland's oldest and the highest-ranked university.

-There, I had lunch and visited the Douglas Hyde Gallery.
+I had lunch there and visited their Douglas Hyde Gallery.
 Since the conference later included a visit to Trinity, I didn't explore much of the rest of the campus and went to see another two galleries instead.
 To reach them, I ended walking through some visually stimulating back streets.

 Some of which were prettier than others.

-There are also some parks in the area, so when the last gallery closed, I went there.
-The St Stephen's Green proved as a nice place to enjoy the sunset.
+There are also some parks in the area, so I went there when the last gallery closed.
+St Stephen's Green proved as a nice place to enjoy the sunset.

 At this point, I was tired after a day of walking.
-But I also didn't want to waste the opportunity of Dublin.
-More nice corners of the city had to be explored!
+But I also didn't want to waste my time in Dublin, more corners of the city had to be explored!

 The next day I started where I left yesterday, wandering through the downtown's streets.
-Exploring a new city located on the western hemisphere by myself was something I haven't done in a long time.
-It resonated the time I stayed in the US, where I did that regularly.
+Exploring a new city located in the western hemisphere by myself was something I hadn't done in a long time.
+It resonated with the time I stayed in the US, where I did that regularly.

 I saw the old city walls from 1240, another neat park, and the Dublin Castle:

-There are a few interesting ones, but two are standing out.
-The Christ Church and St Patrick, both erected in medieval times.
-It never ceases to impress me that these buildings are so old, yet more elegant than many that are built nowadays.
-Another astonishing feature is the amount of history, wisdom and power attached to these temples.
-Looking at the stone walls is like reading a book.
+There are a few interesting ones, but two stand out: The Christ Church and St Patrick, both erected in medieval times.
+It never ceases to impress me that these buildings are so old, yet more elegant than many built nowadays.
+The amount of history, wisdom and power attached to these temples is astonishing; looking at the stone walls is like reading a book.

 An odd fact, the biggest concentration of warning signs about pickpockets I saw in Dublin was around these cathedrals.

 The rest of the afternoon I had for the Guinness Storehouse.
-This turned out to be more fun than expected as coming here after visiting those cathedrals provided an unexpected twist in the experience.
-Turned out, both institutions actually shared a lot in common.
+This turned out to be more fun than expected, as coming here after visiting those cathedrals provided an unexpected twist in the experience.
+Both institutions actually shared a lot in common.
 Same as in the St. Patrick's Cathedral, the Storehouse also welcomes the visitors with a range of merchandise.
 But more importantly, when you move on to see the building, you'll find a big sign: "The essence of Guinness is all around you."
-Later, there are many other quotes, where if you'd replace the word "Guinness" with "Spirit," they would work pretty well in a church setting.
-This was genuinely entertaining, mainly on the floor which is dedicated to Guinness advertising.
-Watching all the people sharing the values presented by the brewery, taking selfies with pints and celebrating this religion of beer, brought back the "what's important" inner dialogue from earlier.
+Later, there are many other quotes where if you'd replace the word "Guinness" with "Spirit," they would work pretty well in a church setting.
+It was genuinely entertaining, mainly on the floor dedicated to Guinness advertising.
+Watching all the people sharing the values presented by the brewery, taking selfies with pints and celebrating this religion of beer brought back the "what's important" inner dialogue from earlier.

-Leaving all the philosophy behind, I have to say that the Storehouse is a cool place, where the visitors can learn about the process of making the Guinness' beer, but also about the impact of the brewery on Dublin, through a well executed installation.
+Leaving all the philosophy behind, I have to say that the Storehouse is a cool place, where the visitors can learn about the process of making the Guinness' beer and the impact of the brewery on Dublin through a well-executed installation.

-I left after the sunset, but before the complete darkness - So I could enjoy the streets nearby with a still-present sense of blue in the sky.
+I left after the sunset but before the complete darkness.
+That way, I could enjoy the streets nearby with a still-present sense of blue in the sky.

-It's a modern neighborhood with nice apartment complexes and the Bord Gáis Energy Theatre:
+It's a trendy neighbourhood with fancy apartment complexes and the Bord Gáis Energy Theatre:

 The following three days were occupied by the conference.
-It was the first one focused on academic research that I've attended - so, while I am not new to conferences, I wasn't sure what to expect from this one.
-It turned out great: some of the presentations were thought-provoking - whether due to the topics, or because of the specific speech patterns and persuasive method the speakers used.
-(Critical thinking gained while working in mass media industry kicked in hard, at times.)
-It was also grand to be surrounded by people from all over the globe; who, by the nature of the work they do, are skillful at arguments.
-This resulted in good discussions - whether it was debating somehow controversial issues, or friendly chatting about locations, cultures and values.
+It was the first one focused on academic research that I've attended – while I am not new to conferences, I wasn't sure what to expect from this one.
+It turned out great: some of the presentations were thought-provoking due to the topics, others thanks to the speakers' specific speech patterns and persuasive methods.
+It was also grand to be surrounded by people from all over the globe, who, by the nature of the work they do, are skilful at arguments.
+This resulted in good discussions — whether debating controversial issues or friendly chatting about locations, cultures and values.
 Did you know that every building in Singapore has its own postcode?
 And so on.